Frequently Asked Questions

 Similarly, if a student is granted a transfer back to their former (as opposed to their assigned) campus, UIL participation eligibility will be unaffected so long as the student has completed a year of study at that campus.

-If a freshman student is granted a transfer a campus other than the one they are assigned, they are eligible to participate in freshman and JV sports.
+If a freshman student is granted a voluntary transfer to a campus other than the one they are assigned, per LISD transfer guidelines, they are ineligible to participate in competitions for one calendar year.
 After a year at the campus, they are eligible to play at the varsity level.

 Why can’t LISD align feeder patterns, let students attend schools close to home AND balance enrollments?